 - Must be street address; a P.O. box is not acceptable.

 - If seller is a dealer, then it must list the licensed name.

 - Complete vehicle description, including:

 - Vehicle odometer reading at time of sale.

 You'll usually be provided an appropriate bill of sale if you buy from a dealer.
-Be sure that you get a bill of sale when you buy a car; you'll need it before you can title and register the vehicle in your own name.
+Be sure you get a bill of sale when you buy a car; you may need it before you can title and register the vehicle in your own name.

 To assist you in finding a form that works for you, we provide easily printable bill of sale forms.